nourmokhtar/breastCancerBOT/README.md

 - Make sure your `.env` file is set up with all required API keys.
 - The chatbot will automatically expand its knowledge base as users ask new questions.
 - For best results, keep your knowledge base and FAQ up to date.
+- The application supports both voice and text input with real-time emotion detection.

 ---